uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Mekhan.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the Pheonix - Ring 1: Clover
+## TrueVelto Oktae: Sign of the Pheonix - Ring 1: Clover
 ___
 A rapier that manipulates probability.
 ___